 I started performing concerts very, very young.
 Both of my parents were classically trained pianists.
-My dad also played Jazz and other styles, and my mom also played harpsichord.
+My dad also played Jazz and was a composer, and my mom also played harpsichord.
 My parents worked a lot with me on how to build a set for a performance, my mom behind-the-scenes and working on dynamics, and my dad on the stage and working on what happens live.

 © 2008 Betsy Stern.

 I wrote this for my mom when I was 14.
 The night before she passed away, I sat with her and played her favorite music.
 I slipped in this song.
 She was no longer able to speak, but she recognized the music and looked deeply into my eyes.
 It was an amazing exchange of life, music, and love.